- Download our Moving to Bangkok Guide (PDF)

 Bangkok is renowned for its vibrant entertainment scene and the warmth of its residents.
 It provides opportunities for everyone from, young, single expats to families, who can enjoy a laid-back lifestyle without sacrificing the quality of international schools and healthcare facilities.
 The city has even become a popular medical tourism destination thanks to the high level of healthcare available at affordable rates.

 Parents will also have plenty to see and do with their children at the weekend, as Bangkok offers many family-friendly attractions.
 Despite its reputation as a concrete jungle, Bangkok also boasts a fair few green spaces and water parks for families to enjoy throughout the city.

 Climate in Bangkok

-Sun-loving expats are sure to enjoy the many perfect beach days that Thailand offers between the wet and hot season.
+Sun-loving expats moving to Bangkok are sure to enjoy the many perfect beach days that the city offers between the wet and hot seasons.
 Whatever the weather, the vibrancy of Bangkok is hard to beat, and the city has a lot to offer new arrivals should they come with an open mind and a sense of adventure.